DiBs-Protocol/Integration-Guide/README.md

 - `getAmountsOut(uint amountIn, route[] memory routes) public view returns (uint[] memory amounts)`, which, given a swap route, returns all amountOuts.
 Note that the "route" struct is defined as follows: `{address from; address to; bool stable;}`
 *note: set stable to false if you don't supoort it.*
 - `weth()/wETH()`, which points to the wrapped native token of the chain.
-Please note that a Muon/ChainLink/pyth price feed for the native token so for example for `wBNB on BNB` or `wFTM on FTM` must be available on the chain.
+Please note that a Muon/ChainLink/pyth price feed for the native token so for example for `for wBNB a pricefeed of BNB/USD needs to be available on Binance chain` or `for wFTM a pricefeed of FTM/USD needs to be available on Fantom chain` must be available on the chain.

 Additionally, the router contract must emit Swap events with the following data: